H+: The Digital Series

 H+: The Digital Series (often abbreviated as H+) is an American web series produced by Bryan Singer and created by John Cabrera and Cosimo De Tommaso.
 The series explores a dystopian near future brought about by a technological singularity holocaust from the perspective of differing transhumanism factions, premiered on August 8, 2012 on YouTube with two episodes.
 Two new episodes were then released every week on Wednesdays until the season finale on January 16, 2013.
 A second season was announced in January 2013.
 However, there have been no updates since.

 Production

 The series began as a long-term project in 2006.
-It was filmed in Santiago, Chile in 2011, over 29 days in 54 different locations, and announced at the 2011 San Diego Comic-Con International.
+It was filmed in Santiago, Chile in 2011, over 29 days in 54 different locations, and announced at the 2011 San Diego Comic-Con.
 At the 2012 San Diego Comic-Con, it was again promoted in anticipation of its upcoming premiere.
 The series is distributed by Warner Brothers Digital Distribution in partnership with YouTube.

 As new episodes premiered weekly via YouTube, new supplemental content was also made available through the series' official website, providing extra images, text, or video that tied into the story further.